Parameter estimation with a class of outer probability measures: Uncertain variable

 There are cases where $\calX$ and/or $\mathbb{P}$ will not depend on $\omega_{\u}$, yet both dependencies are needed in general.
-For instance, \Cref{ex:unfairDie} corresponds to the case where $\mathbb{P}$ does depend on $\omega_{\u}$ whenever the dice are not identically distributed; similarly, if the operator in this example has the choice between tossing a coin or a die, then the underlying random variable has to depend directly on this choice since realisation will be in different sets, e.g.\ $\{\mathrm{H}, \mathrm{T}\}$ for the coin and $\{1,\dots,6\}$ for the die.
+For instance, Example~\ref{ex:unfairDie} corresponds to the case where $\mathbb{P}$ does depend on $\omega_{\u}$ whenever the dice are not identically distributed; similarly, if the operator in this example has the choice between tossing a coin or a dice, then the underlying random variable has to depend directly on this choice since realisations will be in different sets, e.g.\ $\{\mathrm{H}, \mathrm{T}\}$ for the coin and $\{1,\dots,6\}$ for the dice.